srobotta/moodle-tiny_cloze/README.md

 ## History

+### Current main branch
+- Fix bug that escaped closing curly brakets where not recognized [issue #21](https://github.com/srobotta/moodle-tiny_cloze/issues/21).
+- On double click on a cloze question opens the dialogue automatically.
+- Delete icon disappears when there is one answer option left only.
+- Style adaptations on the dalogue that will be necessary with upcoming Moodle 4.5.

 ### v1.8
 - Empty response field are automatically ignored when the question otherwise can be created from the remaining filled response fields.